-The Group relies on a number of highly experienced employees with detailed knowledge of the tobacco industry and the Group's business.
+The Group relies on a number of highly experienced employees with detailed knowledge of the tobacco industry, other areas of focus for the Group and the Group's business.
 Similarly, the Group is dependent on its ability to identify, attract, develop and retain such qualified personnel in the future.